MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_00_Lab0_Ex0_Lab_Setup.md

 In task, we'll focus on enabling Audit in the Microsoft Purview compliance portal.
 Enabling audit allows you to track and monitor activities within the portal, ensuring visibility and accountability.
 By following the provided steps, we will configure and activate the audit feature in advance, providing a comprehensive audit trail for the subsequent lab activities

+1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
+The password should be provided by your lab hosting provider.

+1. Make sure all available Windows Updates are installed and the client does not require a restart to finish update installation.

 1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as the MOD Administrator, admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).

 1. In the left navigation pane select **Audit**